How to Create a Coffee Shop Business Plan

 The Coffee Industry

-Specialty coffee sales are increasing by 20 percent per year
+- Specialty coffee sales are increasing by 20% per year

-Americans consume over 400 million cups of coffee per day
+- Americans consume more than 400 million cups of coffee per day

 Our Position in the Industry